Lujaina-E/harassment-reporting-app/README.md

 Flask, Heroku, Postgres

-Places input into a database(accessible both locally and through postgres), and emails data it to admin.
+Places input into a database(accessible locally, through postgres, and Heroku databases), and emails data it to admin through backend.